shwetank/extension-docs/tut_basics.md

 }
 ```

-## Step 2 - The background script
+### Step 2: Communicating with the browser: the background script

-The background script is a very important peice of an extension.
-Anything to do with UI elements in the browser need to written in the background script.
+The background script is very important — this is where anything to do with manipulating the browser UI is contained.
 In our case, we'll be working with tabs, so we will be using methods from the Tabs API in our script.
-You'll read more about working with tabs later on.
-For now, create a file named 'background.js' in your extension directory, and enter the following
+You'll read more about working with tabs later on, but for now, create a file named 'background.js' in the same directory as before and enter the following code into it:

 ```
 chrome.browserAction.onClicked.addListener(function() {